Home GitHub Rss

 Roswell?

-Roswell is advertised as a solution, but it’s possibly the most un-Lispy tool I have ever saeen.
+Roswell is advertised as a solution, but it’s possibly the most un-Lispy tool in the ecosystem.
 It doesn’t download dependencies, or help you build them.
 What does it do?
 Help you download sbcl?
-Why do I have to learn a new config file syntax instead of using s-expressions? sigh.
+Why in the world does it use a config file syntax that isn’t s-expressions?
+Why is part of it written in C? sigh.

 Busybox style